warren-bank/mirror-XMail-mail-server/Readme.txt

 	varvalue	= variable value

 	There can be multiple variable assignments with a single call.
+	If  varvalue  is the string ".|rm" the variable  varname  is deleted.
 	The result will be a RESSTRING.